lnemsick-simp/pupmod-simp-autofs/README.md

 #### Configuring map files

-To configure simply a map file, use the `autofs::mapfile` define.
+To configure just a map file, use the `autofs::mapfile` define.
 For example,

 * To create an autofs map file for a direct map